jbannick/hellokata-java/src/aaamodules/usinglibs/hellomodusinglib1/Readme.md

 This app is modularized and is deployed in a JAR file.

 The EventBus library is not modularized.
-Here we make it an Automatic module.
+Here it becomes an Automatic module simply by being in the modpath.

 To build and run this app: